 - The project should favor the mobility of beneficiaries, not the one of the association.

-- The project must fall into one of the following categories: education & culture, social inclusion and professional integration, or disability.
+- The project must fall into one of the following categories: education, culture, social inclusion or professional integration.

 - The organisation must not have received PSA Foundation support in the past 12 months.

 PROJECT SELECTION COMMITTEE CRITERIA